-The re-organisation on 2 May 2014 under which the Company became a 100 per cent. holding company of Sarossa Capital Limited, has been accounted for as a re-organisation using the pooling of interests ('merger') method of accounting and the Group's activity has been treated as a continuation of that of the legal subsidiary, Sarossa Capital Limited and its subsidiaries.
-Comparative numbers presented in the Group financial statements are those reported in the Group financial statements issued in the name of the legal subsidiary, Sarossa Capital Limited, for the year to 30 June 2013.
+The re-organisation on 2 May 2014 under which the Company became a 100 per cent. holding company of Sarossa Capital Limited, had been accounted for as a re-organisation using the pooling of interests ('merger') method of accounting and the Group's activity was treated as a continuation of that of the legal subsidiary, Sarossa Capital Limited and its subsidiaries.